Policies

 By promoting transparency and accountability, this policy aims to enhance the College's services and strengthen relationships within the community, ultimately contributing to a supportive educational environment.

-BCC Compliants Handling Policy
+BCC Complaints Handling Policy

 This policy outlines the Privacy Policy of Bundaberg Christian College who are bound by the Australian Privacy Principles contained in the Privacy Act 1988 (Cth).
 This policy describes how the College uses and manages personal information it is provided and stores.
 The policy also details how the College will deal with data breaches, suspected or real.
 This includes satisfying requirements under legislation as well as the needs of Parents/and or guardians, and the student throughout the whole period the student is enrolled in the College.